 hg clone -v https://hg.hedgewars.org/hedgewars/ trunk

-The initial clone of the repository will take a while, is about 628 MiB or so, due to all the multimedia revisions.
+The initial clone of the repository will take a while, is just under 700 MiB, due to all the multimedia revisions.

 After that switch to the trunk folder:

 If you want to build the latest release version (so that you can play with other people online) use this command: